ClinVar Miner

 AiLife Diagnostics, AiLife Diagnostics RCV000516971 SCV002503206 likely pathogenic not provided 2021-03-26 criteria provided, single submitter clinical testing

-Institute Of Human Genetics Munich, Klinikum Rechts Der Isar, Tu München RCV000677316 SCV004045912 likely pathogenic Autosomal dominant Alport syndrome 2023-01-25 criteria provided, single submitter clinical testing
+Institute of Human Genetics Munich, Klinikum Rechts Der Isar, TU München RCV000677316 SCV004045912 likely pathogenic Autosomal dominant Alport syndrome 2023-01-25 criteria provided, single submitter clinical testing

-PreventionGenetics, part of Exact Sciences RCV003401260 SCV004110540 pathogenic COL4A3-related condition 2022-12-19 criteria provided, single submitter clinical testing The COL4A3 c.4981C>T variant is predicted to result in the amino acid substitution p.Arg1661Cys.
+PreventionGenetics, part of Exact Sciences RCV003401260 SCV004110540 pathogenic COL4A3-related disorder 2022-12-19 criteria provided, single submitter clinical testing The COL4A3 c.4981C>T variant is predicted to result in the amino acid substitution p.Arg1661Cys.
 The p.Arg1661 residue lies in the non-collagenous domain.
 This variant has been reported to be pathogenic for autosomal recessive Alport syndrome when in the presence with another pathogenic variant (Heidet et al. 2001.
 PubMed ID: 11134255; Storey et al. 2013.
 PubMed ID: 24052634).
 This variant in the heterozygous status was also reported in one family with focal segmental glomerulosclerosis (FSGS) (Malone et al. 2014.
 PubMed ID: 25229338).
 This variant in the compound heterozygous condition along with another COL4A3 missense variant has been reported in a patient with autosomal recessive focal segmental glomerulosclerosis (FSGS) (Braunisch et al. 2018.
 PubMed ID: 29946535).
 This variant is reported in 0.058% of alleles in individuals of European (Non-Finnish) descent in gnomAD (http://gnomad.broadinstitute.org/variant/2-228176554-C-T).
 This variant is interpreted as pathogenic.

 Mayo Clinic Laboratories, Mayo Clinic RCV000516971 SCV004225726 pathogenic not provided 2022-12-07 criteria provided, single submitter clinical testing PP3, PM2_supporting, PM3_very_strong